tomaszczech/tictactoe/README.md

-# tictactoe
+# TicTacToe game

-TicTacToe implementation in Java, Spring, JSF, Primefaces (+push), Hibernate.
+TicTacToe app, to illustrate the use of Java, Spring, JSF+Primefaces(with push).

+# Running

+- java -jar tictactoe-1.0-SNAPSHOT.jar

 Enjoy.